General School Questions

 Who can apply?

-As a tuition-free, public school, all students in who live in Michigan and are in grades K-5 are encouraged to apply.
+As a tuition-free, public school, all students who live in Michigan and are in grades K-5 are encouraged to apply.
+Note, we are adding the 6th grade in 2020/2021.

-Ivywood will offer grades kindergarten through fifth grade for the 2019/2020 school year, with the intent to grow a grade each year.
+Ivywood offers grades kindergarten through fifth grade for the 2019/2020 school year, with the intent to grow a grade each year.
+We will be adding the sixth grade for the 2020/2021 school year.

 How many sections per grade level?